dagoull/Predictive_Weather_ML/README.md

 * Kuhn, M. (2008).
 Caret package.
 Journal of Statistical Software, 28(5), 1-26.
 * Kuhn, M., & Johnson, K. (2013).
 Applied predictive modeling (Vol. 26).
 New York: Springer.
 * Kuhn, M., & Johnson, K. (2013).
 A Short Tour of the Predictive Modeling Process.
 In Applied predictive modeling (pp. 19-26).
 Springer, New York, NY.
+## License
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details